 HIST 357.
-History of Christianity, 3 hours
+History of Christianity, 3 credits

 Survey of the development of Christianity since the first century.
-Same as REL 339.
+Same as BTS 339.

 HIST 365.
-Washington Semester, 3-9 hours, Offered as needed
+Washington Semester, 3-9 credits offered as needed

 Internship in the nation's capitol.
 Students learn about the workings of federal government under supervision of a US congressman out of whose office they work.
 Approvals from instructor, committee and Washington office required during semester prior to participation.
 Prerequisite: senior status.